DUMBALINYOLO/web_brain_scrapper/README.md

 (9) The subfolders belong to the scrapped first_generation_grand_children

 (10) Those with an empty .txt file is an indication that information is stored in different
       boxes and we should go deeper and at least figure out all these mysterious boxes

 (11) Some of these links are just empty as thoughts and they are just there to lead one to somewhere

+(12) Python Dictionaries are going to come in hand as I would want to utilise a breadth-first-search (the loop/non-recursive version) to create an autopilot scrapper that keep relations